synthels/daphne-x86_64/README.md

         iso -o daphne_img_x64.iso
 ```

-if you also want BIOS, you might want to run these commands
+if you also want to boot on BIOS, you might need to install limine

 ```bash
 $ cd ../src/kernel/arch/x86_64/limine/bin